fbpx

 Dr. Dalton Dietrich is Scientific Director at The Miami Project to Cure Paralysis and the Kinetic Concepts Distinguished Chair in Neurosurgery at the University of Miami Miller School of Medicine.
 He received his Ph.D. in Anatomy from the Medical College of Virginia in 1979 and completed a postdoctoral fellowship in the Department of Pharmacology at Washington University, St. Louis, MO, 1981.

 In 1981, Dr. Dietrich joined the Department of Neurology at the University of Miami, with a joint appointment in Cell Biology and Anatomy, and in 1993 attained the rank of Professor.
-Dr. Dietrich served as Vice-Chairman for Basic Science in the Department of Neurology from 1995 to 1997, when he accepted the position of Scientific Director of The Miami Project to Cure Paralysis.
+Dr. Dietrich served as Vice-Chairman for Basic Science in the Department of Neurology from 1995 to 1997.
+In 1997 he accepted the position of Scientific Director of The Miami Project to Cure Paralysis.
 Dr. Dietrich also serves as the Senior Associate Dean for Discovery Science at the University of Miami Miller School of Medicine and Co-Director of the Institute for Neural Engineering at the University of Miami.

 Neuroprotection and Improved Recovery of Function following Brain and Spinal Cord Injury